simpledotorg/simple-server/doc/arch/012-simplified-user-permissions.md

 | View Reports        | Manager, Viewer (all data), Viewer (reports only) |
 | Manage Overdue List | Manager, Viewer (all data), Call Center           |

-The most common API for checking if a user has access to a kind of resouce, will follow this pattern,
+The most common API for checking if a user has access to a kind of resource, will follow this pattern,

 ```ruby
 current_user.accessible_<pluralized_resource_name>(action)